ULTRA NORTH IS FOR RUNNERS & WALKERS

 If you’re a walker looking for a challenge ULTRA NORTH could be for you!

 The events are not a walk-in-the-park (ahem) – but as long as you can complete the distance within the specified cut off times then why not join us?
+A 25K walk can be completed in 5 hours at a relatively comfortable pace for most people.

 The cut off times are not particularly difficult and the required pace is designed to be achievable by most walkers– the shorter distance option also requires a slightly slower pace than the longer distances.